Troubled by supply chain woes, German firms diversify and relocate - DIHK | Business

 Troubled by supply chain woes, German firms diversify and relocate - DIHK

-More than half of German companies doing business abroad are hit by severe problems in their supply chains or logistics, pushing them to diversify suppliers, shorten delivery routes and also relocate their own production, a survey showed on Tuesday.
+More than half of German companies doing business abroad are suffering severe problems in their supply chains or logistics, pushing them to diversify suppliers, shorten delivery routes and even relocate their own production, a survey showed on Tuesday.

-More than half of German companies doing business abroad are hit by severe problems in their supply chains or logistics, pushing them to diversify suppliers, shorten delivery routes and also relocate their own production, a survey showed on Tuesday.
-The German economy, Europe's largest, has boomed on the back of globalisation over the past decade.
+More than half of German companies doing business abroad are suffering severe problems in their supply chains or logistics, pushing them to diversify suppliers, shorten delivery routes and even relocate their own production, a survey showed on Tuesday.
+The German economy has boomed on the back of globalisation over the past decade.
 But pandemic-related disruptions in the worldwide network of supply chains that used to turbo-charge its growth engine are now proving a critical weakness.

 "Rising global demand is currently coupled with insufficient production capacities and transport problems," DIHK trade expert Volker Treier said.
-The reasons for the disruptions are manifold, ranging from a lack of containers and freight capacities on ships as well as production stoppages caused by COVID restrictions as well as missing components.
+The reasons for the disruptions are manifold, ranging from a lack of containers and freight capacities on ships to production stoppages caused by COVID restrictions as well as missing components.

 Of those companies, 72% are looking for new or additional suppliers, 32% are planning to shorten or change delivery routes and 15% are determined to relocate their own production.
 Important criteria when looking for new production sites are the availability of skilled workers (54%), the geographical location of the production site (43%) and general economic conditions such as taxes, customs duties or sanctions (43%).